 Women have different attitudes towards menopause.
 Some women embrace menopause as a natural and liberating experience, whilst others consider it a hot flushy nightmare.
 Many women don't realise they're experiencing menopause at all and attribute their symptoms to stress or their lifestyle.

 This simple menopause blood test monitors your hormone changes to predict the onset of menopause, and eliminates the guesswork.

 Typically women reach menopause at around 51 years of age when the ovaries start winding down.
 Perimenopause is where the hormonal symptoms of menopause start and can last anywhere from a few months to several years.
 Unpredictable hormone fluctuations can cause headaches, irregular periods, hot flushes, night sweats, sleeping difficulties, frequent urination, mood swings and facial hair.
 These symptoms typically disappear once the ovaries have officially retired.

 Pending the outcome of your menopause blood test, our medical professionals can give you advice on how to manage your symptoms.

-This menopause blood test measures the levels of key hormones that change with menopause.
-This menopause blood test can also be used to monitor the use of Hormone Replacement Therapy.
+This blood test measures the levels of key hormones that change with peri-menopause.
+This menopause blood test can also be used to monitor Hormone Replacement Therapy.

 Levels decline with age and results in menopause when the ovaries stop producing eggs.
 Low levels of oestradiol can lead to osteoporosis, problems with the menstrual cycle and fertility, as well as fatigue and depression.